 - Hunarmand UNDP Assisted workshops (block printing, metal chasing, suzani embroidery, carving, miniature painting and gold embroidery)

-This afternoon we visit three types of monumental ensembles.
+During our exploration of the glorious old Silk Road city of Bukhara, we visit three types of monumental ensembles.
 The first is the great Kalyan Friday mosque and Qarakhanid minaret, that defied even the wrath of Chinghis Khan.
 The second ensemble is a group of madrasas and khanqahs, many of which now house textile shops.
 The third is the bazaar, which has been functioning for a millennium.
 These three types of building-complexes were originally interdependent, with rents and taxes from the bazaars used to support the religious institutions.
 Although most madrasas and khanqahs were suppressed by the Soviets, their architecture was restored, providing a stunning visual complement to the great monuments we see in Samarkand.

 - Samanid Mausoleum